MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 A [!INCLUDE [prod_short](includes/prod_short.md)] solution contains a number of predefined permission sets that are added by Microsoft or by your software provider (ISV application you installed from AppSource).

-Permission sets included with Microsoft and AppSource apps as AL objects are of type **System**, if they are included in XML format, they are of type **Extension**.
+Permission sets included with Microsoft and AppSource apps as AL objects are of type **System**.
+If they are included in XML format, they are of type **Extension**.

 End-users cannot create or edit these types of permission sets or the permissions within them.
 However, they can copy these permission sets to define their own permission sets and permissions.